jibeproject/jibe-vis/app/README.md

 ## Requirements
 This Typescript website is built using Node.js and the Node package manager (npm).
 Project dependencies installed via npm are listed in `packages.json`.
 [Node.js](https://nodejs.org/en/download) is required to install dependencies, and build and run the website locally.
-The app has also been designed with AWS services including Cognito (for authentication) and S3 (storage).
+The app has also been designed with AWS services including Cognito (for authentication) and S3 (storage) using the Amplify framework.

+To align with existing AWS resources, save the [`amplify_outputs.json`](https://docs.amplify.aws/react/reference/amplify_outputs/) file in the `App` folder (ask Carl for assistance if unsure on this step).

 With Node.js installed, to run the project locally,

 2. Install dependencies
 ```